 When I can’t sleep

-But at 4 o’clock in the morning, the rational and considerate parts of your personality are sometimes the only bits of you that appear to be asleep.
+But at 4 o’clock in the morning, the rational and considerate parts of your personality are sometimes the only bits that appear to be asleep.

 As any insomniac knows, it’s not so easy to lie peacefully in bed for hours on end, calmly meditating and lying still so as not to disturb your partner.

 Change position.
 Reverse the pillow.
 What time is it now?
-Go to the toilet.
-Make a drink.
-Walk over the creaky floorboard, again.
+Go to the bathroom.
+Make a drink in the kitchen.
 Let out a frustrated sigh.
 Turn your phone on.
 Read a book.

-There are many, many ways one person sleeping badly can easily turn into two.
+There are many ways one person sleeping badly can easily turn into two.

 The positive side to separate bedrooms

 We all know that life is just better when we sleep well.
 Okay, so a bad night here and there might not make such a noticeable difference.
 But an ongoing lack of sleep will trouble you in the short-term and punish you over the years.

 These are some of the positive things I personally noticed in the months we slept in separate bedrooms: